benshimonz/V1/README.md

 '↛''s are usually used directly before a relationship or a path with an aggregation.

-Anything or right of a no-existence / a no-connection language element won't be part of the query's answer
+Anything or right of a no-existence / a no-connection language element won't be part of the query's result.

 Examples: